Barrett Real Estate | 2701 E Insight Way #150, Chandler, AZ 85286 | Equal Housing Opportunity

 Can You Actually Afford to Retire in Phoenix?

 The real estate industry wants you to believe Phoenix is "affordable."
 Compared to San Francisco, sure.
 But that's a meaningless comparison if you're moving from Indianapolis, where your three-bedroom ranch costs $280K and your property taxes are already reasonable.
+And it's a completely different story if you're coming from Seattle or Portland, where the tax picture is complicated in ways nobody bothers to explain.

 This page gives you the real numbers.
 Not metro averages.
 Not cherry-picked comparisons.
 The actual costs, community by community, compared to where you live right now.